 How to Deal with Caregiver Burnout

 As a mother, I love my children dearly.
 I just want what’s best for them.
 Therefore, at times, I like to take some quiet time for myself and that way I can give my kids the best of me.

 Here are a couple of things that you can do in order to deal with caregiver burnout:

 Start a journal.
 Write down all the things you are thankful for.
-Laminate your favorites one, and place them on the fridge so you can remember and see it every day.
+Laminate your favorites ones, and place them on the fridge so you can remember and see them every day.
 Those can be your mantra.

 Go to the mall and just be by yourself.
 You do not need to buy things, just do window shopping.

 Have a mantra for yourself that is positive.